- Pounding headache—caused by the rise in blood pressure

-- Sweating above the level of spinal cord injury
+- Sweating above the level of the spinal cord injury

 - Nasal congestion